 In this research, we investigated the distribution of temperature on the surface of spur gears in meshing as well as contact area of two teeth in mesh.
-Fromfinite element simulation, it obviously appeared the temperature distribution of two teeth in contact as well the computed temperature degrees at any point at the spur gear at point is in three dimensions.
+Definitely finite element simulation obviously appeared the temperature distribution of two teeth in contact as well the compute the temperatures degrees at any point at the spur gear at point in three dimensions.
 Finite element simulation introduces the actual temperature in X-direction, Y-direction and Z-direction coordinate.
-Besides to computation of temperature in three dimensions, it was making different types of element size to make clear and accurate finite elements size.
+Besides to computation of temperature in three dimensions it was making different types of element size to make clear and accurate finite elements size.

-The experimental results are close to finite element simulation, but finite simulation gave us the wide flexibility to compute the temperature distribution at any point at spur gear surface or contact area between two teeth in three dimensional ease and accurate results depends on the skills of the programmer.
-Absolutely, temperature increases in the area of contact along the face width of two teeth.
-Additionally, at the surface and two teeth around the face width are increased.
+In experimental results is the close to finite element simulation but in finite simulation gave us the wide flexibility to compute the temperature distribution at any point at spur gear surface or contact area between two teeth in three dimensional in ease and accurate results depends on the skills of the programmer.
+Absolutely, temperature increased in the area of contact along the face width of two teeth.
+Additionally at surface and two teeth around the face width are increased.
 Temperature is higher at teeth of gear (driven gear) than the pinion (driver gear).
 Which a key point that circumstances of two teeth of spur gears in mesh.

 Recommendation putting material coated at the teeth of contact to avoid the increase of temperature and the change of mechanical properties of gears.
-Another recommendation it is to make a hole of teeth to prevent the transition of temperature to another tooth that is released of contact or still to be contacted next.
+Another recommendation it is to make a hole of teeth to prevent the transition of temperature to another tooth that is released of contact or still to be contact next.
 Difficulty for estimate the temperature experimentally and setting up the test rig and instruments.
-By this way, simulation could reduce cost and time wastage when it is advanced into real experiment in cost [16].
-In this, a computer simulation can overcome the stumbled of impossibility of experiment for measuring each point over the two gears in meshing.
-This computer simulation presents the temperature distribution over the two gears in meshing, but the challenges are the possibility of computer time, speed, and area storage in computer.
+By this way, simulation could reduce cost and time wastage when it is advance into real experiment in cost [20].
+In this a computer simulation can overcome the stumbled of impossibility of experiment for measure each point over the two gears in meshing.
+This computer simulation presents the temperature distribution over the two gears in meshing but the challenges are the possibility of computer time, speed, and area storage in computer.
 Results introduce the ability to control the temperature of the gear tooth material at the mesh be demonstrated.
 The computer simulation can be used for evaluating the thermal characteristics of gearboxes at the design stage itself, eliminating the need for physical experimentation.
-These virtual simulations and experiments aid in the rating of gearboxes for their thermal capacity and to design cooling requirements [4].
+These virtual simulations and experiments aid in the rating of gearboxes for their thermal capacity and to design cooling requirements [2].
 The maximum gear tooth "bulk" temperature measured very close to the involute surface of the tooth is considered relevant to surface durability, and the maximum contact temperature at the tooth surface is considered relevant to scoring resistance [8].